The Ransomed of the Lord Shall Return

 Today’s Text: Isaiah 51:11-16

-Isaiah speaks to the exiles living in Babylon in the text below.
-Originally a message of hope based on God’s unique relationship with Israel, there are prophetic implications for the reborn state.
+Isaiah speaks to the Jewish exiles living in Babylon in the text below.
+Originally a message of hope based on God’s unique relationship with His Chosen People, there are observable prophetic implications for the reborn state of Israel.

 So the ransomed of the Lord shall return,